saltyorg/docs/docs/reference/guides/rclone-remote.md

 The name of this remote [`google` in this case] is what you should enter in the rclone settings as you proceed with the install.

 If you wish to encrypt this remote, proceed with [creating a crypt remote](rclone-remote-encrypted.md)

-## Existing Rclone Setup

-The default remote specified in [[settings.yml|Install: settings.yml]] is `google` for Google Drive.
-If the Rclone remote in your config has the same name, then you are OK to skip this page and go on to the next.

-If you are using Google Drive and the Rclone remote in your config has a different name, then you will need to either:

-- Rename your current Rclone remote to the default one (i.e. `google`).
-Instructions for this are below.

-OR

-- Edit the Rclone remote entry in [settings.yml](../accounts.md) with yours.